-Former Fresno State and San Joaquin Delta College player Ajay Riding completed his seventh season as assistant men’s basketball coach at Sacramento State in 2015-16.
+Former Fresno State and San Joaquin Delta College player Ajay Riding completed his eighth season as assistant men’s basketball coach at Sacramento State in 2016-17.
 His duties with the Hornets include assisting with recruiting, serving as the team’s academic coordinator, team travel, working with the post players, player development and scouting.

 Sacramento State increased its conference win total each of his first six years on the staff, culminating in the 2014-15 squad posting a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
 I era (1991-pres.), and the team’s first postseason victory in 53 years.

 Sacramento State has also won at least 13 games each of the last five years, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
 In addition, the Hornets have won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
 Moreover, the team has posted three conference records of .500 or better during Riding’s tenure after the program had done so just twice in 27 years prior to Riding’s arrival.